 Usage | Traditional, for fundamental applications. | More specialized use cases. | Contemporary, for complex scenarios. |

-Why do File Formats Matter?
+Why do File Formats Matter For Your Business?

 Choosing the right CNC file format is more than just a technical decision.
 It directly impacts the quality of machining, efficiency, and even the cost-effectiveness of a project: